hackur/graphcool-examples/README.md

 - `Stripe + Graphcool = Webshop` :iphone: in `/webshop`
 - `mailgun + Graphcool = Newsletter` 💌 in `/newsletter`

+> Note: This example uses the latest beta version of the CLI!
+For more information on the CLI Beta, read [the feedback thread in the forum](https://www.graph.cool/forum/t/feedback-new-cli-beta/949).

 ## Getting Started

 **Watch the video to get started:** https://www.youtube.com/watch?v=gg_SJ8a5xpA